seiyria/Types-of-Mania/README_MOD.txt

 * `--dumpData` will dump monster names and item names.

+* `--dumpStats` will dump monster stats as a CSV file.

 * `--config <config.yml>` will load a config from a specified path.
   Default: `config/config.yml`.